 In response to Solicitation PEER TSRP 17-01, 47 outstanding proposals were received, covering 16 different issues in the broad domains of: Geotechnical Engineering (G), PBEE of Bridge Systems (S), PBEE Methodology (M), PBEE Tools (T), and Areas of Application (A).
 All proposals were grouped into two categories: 13 seed proposals of $50,000 total budget or less and 34 full proposals of more than $50,000 total budget.
 Each proposal received three independent reviews from members of the PEER Research Committee.
 Based on the priorities of the pre-set strategic plan, pre-defined evaluation criteria that was specified in the RFP, and factors such as the level of engagement of as many of the PEER core institutes as possible, 17 new projects were recently approved: 6 seed projects and 11 full projects listed below, comprising a total of 17 projects funded for over $1 million.

 Two of the 11 full projects are collaborations of PEER core campuses.
 One project is a collaboration between PEER core campuses Stanford University and UNR, and another project is a collaboration between a PEER core campus, UC Davis, and a member of PEER Business and Industry Partnership (BIP) program, Forell/Elsesser Engineers.
-Awarded projects will be listed soon on the PEER-TSRP website at http://peer.berkeley.edu/transportation/projects/.
+Awarded projects are listed on the PEER-TSRP Projects website.

 PEER thanks all the PIs who submitted proposals.
 There are plans to have the PEER-TSRP RFP released annually in the fall, and possibly biannually with another release mid-spring.